Green-billed malkoha

-The green-billed malkoha (Phaenicophaeus tristis) is a species of non-parasitic cuckoo found throughout Indian Subcontinent and Southeast Asia.
+The green-billed malkoha (Phaenicophaeus tristis) is a species of non-parasitic cuckoo found throughout the Indian subcontinent and Southeast Asia.
 The birds are waxy bluish black with a long graduated tail with white tips to the tail feathers.
 The bill is prominent and curved.
 These birds are found in dry scrub and thin forests.

 Description

-Green-billed malkoha is about 50–60 cm centimetres long and weighs 100–128 g.
+Green-billed malkoha is about 50–60 cm long and weighs 100–128 g.
 It often has a clear white boarder to the red face patch salty grey on the face and neck.
 Adult green-billed malkoha has dark grey with green gloss above, oily green wings.

 Distribution and habitat

-Its breeding habitat is Primary forest, second growth, dense thickets, scrub, cultivated areas, rubber plantations across south Asia east from Nepal, India, and Sri Lanka to the Southeast Asia.
+Its breeding habitat is primary forest, second growth, dense thickets, scrub, cultivated areas, rubber plantations across south Asia east from Nepal, India, and Sri Lanka to the Southeast Asia.

+It mainly lives on insects, but also is known to catch small lizards and small mammals, occasionally catches insects in flight.